-By: Marcus J. Hopkins, Blogger
+By: Marcus J. Hopkins, Policy Consultant

 Disclaimer: HEAL Blogs do not necessarily reflect the views of the Community Access National Network (CANN), but rather they provide a neutral platform whereby the author serves to promote open, honest discussion about Hepatitis-related issues and updates.
 Please note that the content of some of the HEAL Blogs might be graphic due to the nature of the issues being addressed in it.